-Of all of the Cookie Project cookies that I’ve made, these Brazilian coconut clusters are by far the easiest.
-They are the best last-minute-whip-something-up-from-scratch cookies that I’ve found.
+These coconut clusters couldn’t easier and they are SO delicious.
+They are one of my go-to last minutes holiday recipes.
 Mix three ingredients, scoop them out onto a cookie sheet, bake for 10 minutes and you’re done – so simple!!
 Oh, I should mention that they are gluten-free, too!

-These Brazilian coconut clusters taste a lot like the coconut macaroons that I make on Passover, which is to say that the main flavor is sweetened toasted coconut (fine by me!).
+These coconut clusters that originate from Brazil taste a lot like the coconut macaroons, which is to say that the main flavor is sweetened toasted coconut (fine by me!).
 The main difference between the two is the texture.
 Coconut macaroons are typically dense and cakey, while these clusters are light and very chewy.

 - 1 cup flaked coconut